lukarh/Discord-Bot/README.md

 1.1.0 - Introduced new betting feature, claim-bet feature yet to be implemented.

+1.1.1 - Implemented a way for the user to claim their payouts on bets.
+Fixed bugs with bet inputs and gameStatus not registering correctly.

 ## Available Local Scripts

 In the project directory, you can run: